• HOME

 Cuisine Asian, Chinese

-Main Ingredient rice, vegetarian
+Main Ingredient rice and grains, vegetarian

 Have you made this recipe?
 I love seeing your photos!
 Tag me on Instagram @PaintTheKitchenRed or #PaintTheKitchenRed!